dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
 with that
-but all your patient yeah yeah that's a that's pretty decent Katrina right right it expressed in that kind of who knows what when a
+but all your patient that's a
+that's pretty decent Katrina
+it expressed in that kind of who knows what when a